modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/32_scOrdersRow.md

-The Orders Row is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The scOrdersRow chunk is used by the [scGetOrders Snippet](../Snippets/scGetOrders) to show an order in the list.

 ## Default scOrdersRow chunk